mstiri/tools/echo_reply_py/README.md

 ## Description

-To simple scripts to test communication between servers.
+Two simple scripts to test communication between servers.
-I was suspecting 'rate limiting' on a client environment over a specific port.
+I was suspecting _rate limiting_ on a client environment over a specific port.
 So I've built these two programs to test various rates of hundereds of client connections.

 # How to use